garrandall/popular-music-data/tracks/bop-gun--one-nation--ice-cube-george-clinton.md

 Gettin down just for the funk of it
 One nation and we're on the move
 Nothin can stop us now
-{Trick!
-Yeeah!} Jus hit 'em with the bop gun!
+ Jus hit 'em with the bop gun!
-One nation under a groove {heh}
+One nation under a groove
 Gettin down just for the funk of it
 One nation and we're on the move
 Nothin can stop us now

-{Get up with the bop gun...}
-One nation under a groove ('bout time we got down, one time) Gettin down just for {the fuck of it, yeahh}
+One nation under a groove ('bout time we got down, one time) Gettin down just for
 One nation and we're on the move
 Nothin can stop us now
 One nation under a groove (now everybody say)